Leading the way

 Is nuclear power safe?

 Nuclear energy has been a safe source of energy for more than 60 years.
 It is one of the most closely monitored and regulated technologies in the world.
 It actually has the lowest rate of fatalities and injuries per unit of supplied electricity compared to all other available technologies.
-Cyber security and physical standards are at the highest available level, nuclear facilities are also monitored 24 hours a day.
+Cyber security and physical standards are at the highest available level, Nuclear facilities are also monitored 24 hours a day.

 The reactors themselves are built to strident safety requirements, constantly monitored, and layered with many redundancy systems to maintain unparalleled safety parameters.